Selecting Your Business Structure – Sole Proprietorships, Corporations, Partnerships – Which is Right for You? – Part I

 When you decide to start your own business, you need to determine what type of business structure best suits your needs.
-Business structures range from sole proprietorships, corporations, partnerships, limited liability partnerships or joint ventures.
+Business structures range from sole proprietorship, corporation, partnership, limited liability partnership or joint venture.

 A sole proprietorship is the most basic form of business organization and can be used in a wide variety of circumstances.

 Sole proprietorships are relatively inexpensive to set up and require few legal formalities.
-Rather, a sole proprietorship exists whenever an individual carries on business for his or her own account without the involvement of other individuals, except as employees.
+A sole proprietorship exists whenever an individual carries on business for his or her own account without the involvement of other individuals, except as employees.

 No Limited Liability

 A major disadvantage of sole proprietorships is that there is no limited liability for the sole proprietor; all business and personal assets may be seized in satisfaction of the sole proprietor’s liabilities.
 That is, all obligations including losses and liability associated with the business are the sole proprietor’s personal responsibility and his or her personal assets are at risk.